GIOVRUSSO/Control-Group-Code/students_projects/rover_navigation_sensors/README.md

 ### Key Features:
 - **Autonomous Navigation**: Waypoint-based navigation with path adjustments in response to dynamic obstacles.
-- **Sensor Fusion**: Localization using GPS, IMU, and LiDAR sensors, integrating data with an EKF-based fusion system.
+- **Sensor Fusion**: Localization using GPS, IMU, and LiDAR sensors, integrating data with an EKF-based fusion system. #TODO key files for this function.
-- **Multi-Robot Simulation**: Integration of multiple Husky rovers in a Gazebo environment with real-time obstacle detection.
+- **Multi-Robot Simulation**: Integration of multiple Husky rovers in a Gazebo environment with real-time obstacle detection. #TODO key files for this features
 - **Teleoperation**: Manual control interface for teleoperating the rover using a keyboard.
 - **Extraction of passive dynamics from teleoperation data**: teleoperation facility can be used for generating trajectories which can be taken into account as example data or passive dynamics by the control algorithm for the planning phase.

 ## Project Structure

-### Main Components:
+### Main Components: #TODO add brief description for move_base + official link document

 1. **`config`**:
    - Contains configuration files for controlling the rover, managing localization, and planning navigation.